app4mc-rover/rover-docs/docs/source/content/installation.rst

 Installing raspicam
 --------------------------------------------------

-Installation of raspicam is explained in `this link <https://github.com/6by9/raspicam-0.1.3>`_.
+Installation of raspicam is explained in `raspicam link <https://github.com/6by9/raspicam-0.1.3>`_.

 To install raspicam, execute the following commands: